Pinterest Pixel

 Limitations of Diagonal Splitting in Excel

-• You cannot reference the top-left and bottom-right separately in formulas.
-They are still part of the same cell.
+• You cannot reference the labels separately as they are part of the same cell.

 • It’s mainly a formatting technique, so don’t expect it to function like merged or divided cells in other applications (such as tables in Word).